Pretend

 To copy an item, just hold down the Option key while dragging to a new location.

-List/Thumbnail View Button
+List/Thumbnail View Toggle Button

 By selecting the “Thumbnail” option, your assets will be displayed as icons of which you can change the size with the help of the Thumbnail Size Slider.